JanssenProject/jans/docs/cli/cli-group.md

 ```

 That's how we can update a group using this operation method.
 Please remember one thing, this update method just replace the data.
-If you want to add members instead of replacing then you must try `patch-group-by-id`.
+If you want to add members instead of replacing then you must try [patch-group-by-id](#patch-group).

 ## Delete Group by ID